mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 4. Always **hide** the fact that your money and power actually comes from the pockets of the "believers"!
 Show that it is following your teachings that leads you here, so that they will follow you all the more enthusiastically.

-5. Find a common enemy (or if there isn't one, invent it) to unite your followers against!
+5. Find a common enemy (or if there isn't one, invent it yourself) to unite your followers against!

 And then, of course, there are a few examples of people who have used this strategy effectively:

 **Observance**: A 27 year old man from Milan was so changed after a "vision" and so eager to tell everyone about the Philosopher's Stone (which he would soon discover) that people couldn't help but believe him.
-He divided his followers into 6 levels by "seeing into the spirit", who had to then give him almost everything they had because of their vow of poverty; so we can say that, at least for himself, he really did find the Philosopher's Stone.
+He divided his followers into 6 tiers by "seeing into the spirit", who had to then give him almost everything they had because of their vow of poverty; so we can say that, at least for himself, he really did find the Philosopher's Stone.

-**Observance 2**: When Franz Mesmer tried to promote his animal "magnetism" theories scientifically, he was practically laughed out of Vienna; so he moved to Paris and abandoned the scientific part altogether.
+**Observance 2**: When Franz Mesmer tried to promote his animal "magnetism" theories scientifically, he was practically laughed out of Vienna; so he moved to Paris and abandoned the scientific pretense altogether.
 He rose to power and popularity by theatricality, color, scent, group hysteria, and the exploitation of latent sexuality; success with the same ridiculous hocus-pocus.

 <br>